-Books & Resources to Celebrate Indigenous Peoples' Day
+Books and Resources to Celebrate Indigenous Peoples' Day

 Originally published: October 7, 2020, at 7:17 p.m.
 PT

-Explore our diverse book recommendations celebrating the stories of Indigenous People that can be easily accessed using the free Libby App.
-Book borrow and read eBooks and audiobooks in different languages from your local public library for FREE!
+Explore our diverse book recommendations celebrating the stories of Indigenous People.
+The free Libby App allows you to easily access these books.
+You can also borrow and read eBooks and audiobooks in different languages from your local public library.

 Books